tsgates/arch-wiki-markdown/wiki/X_Logical_Font_Description.md

 X Logical Font Description
 ==========================

-> Summary

-A guide to the core X server font system

-> Related
+Related articles

-Fonts
+-   Fonts

-Font Configuration
+-   Font Configuration

 Two different font systems are used by X11: the older or core X Logical Font Description, XLFD,and the newer X FreeType, Xft,systems.
 XLFD was